H. Anne Weiss, Director of Strategic Measurement and Impact

 Anne advises our partner campuses (be they large/small, public/private, urban/rural, etc.) on their data strategy around campus-community engagement.
 Further, Anne spearheads our organization’s evaluation activities such as tracking key performance indicators, conducting a biennial needs assessments, and other strategic measurement or impact activities.

-Anne has been working in higher education since 2010, during which time she has led multiple collaborative assessment and evaluation projects in order to solve complex problems related to student success and campus-community partnership success.
+Anne has been working in higher education since 2010, leading multiple collaborative assessment and evaluation projects in order to solve complex problems related to student success and campus-community partnership success.

 INVITED PRESENTATION TOPICS

-- Introduction to key terms and concepts in service-learning, community or civic engagement, and institutional research
+- Introduction to key terms in and foundational texts or theorists on service-learning, community or civic engagement, and institutional research

 - Current and future trends in assessing community engagement